-The program members review the annual assessment at the end of the academic year and at the beginning of the next academic year.
-At that time, faculty members discuss their reviews and deliberate as to what actions to take, if any, to improve curriculum, instruction, and learning.
+The program members review the papers as part of their student portfolio review which takes place at the end of the academic year.
+In addition, at that time, faculty discuss their reviews and deliberate as to what actions to take, if any, to improve curriculum, instruction, and learning.
 Also, the results are shared with the Department chair.